thomashamson/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors
-A simple game of Rock Paper Scissors in pure JavaScript.
+> A simple game of Rock Paper Scissors in pure JavaScript.